 Ananda is one of the key terms of Yoga and Vedanta, and like many of the others often misunderstood.
-Ananda is translated as bliss though it has no real equivalent in the English language.
+Ananda is translated as bliss, though it has no real equivalent in the English language.
 Bliss is at best a helpful approximation but can be misleading.

 Ananda is composed of the prefix ‘aa’ indicating superlative nature, and nanda meaning joy, happiness, contentment or delight.
-In other words, Ananda refer to the deeper and timeless dimension of happiness, not just a higher degree of the joys that we normally experience in life.
+In other words, Ananda refers to the deeper and timeless dimension of happiness, not just a higher degree of the joys that we normally experience in life.

 Ananda, Shanti and Samadhi